metastar77/Open-Grants-Program/applications/dotmog-net.md

 | 4. | Subscriptions chain | Modules X, Y & Z of our custom chain will interact in such a way...
 (Please describe the deliverable here as detailed as possible) |
 | 5. | Generic Approach | We will provide a dockerfile to demonstrate the full functionality of our chain |

-### Milestone 3 SubstrateUnityClient — Implement Reference Application in Unity3D
+### Milestone 3 SubstrateNetWallet — Implement basic wallet & example Unity3D application
 * **Estimated Duration:** 1 month
 * **FTE:**  1
 * **Costs:** 500 USD